Drunk Driver Lawyer in Kansas City, MO

 Statistics on Drunk Driving

 Driving while intoxicated is a criminal offense even if the driver does not cause an accident.
 In March of 2014, Missouri passed a law requiring ignition interlocks for all those convicted of DWI.
 The state is hoping to cut down on the number of drunk drivers on the road.
-The number of alcohol related crashes in Missouri in 2012 was 5256, of which 280 were fatalities.
+The number of alcohol-related crashes in Missouri from 2014-2016 was 2,822, of which 666 were fatalities.

 In drunk driving accidents, a felony charge may be allowed when the alcohol was a factor in causing injury or death to another person.
 If you are in an accident caused by a drunk driver, you may be entitled to file a claim in civil court on top of any criminal charges the driver faces.